cubee-cb/linux-vr-compat/README.md

 - Propagation VR

 ## Partially working
-These launch, but are unplayable.
+These launch, but are unplayable or become unplayable at some point.
 - Tea For God
     - Hands don't appear, so cannot interact with anything.
     - This setup doesn't provide a playspace at all, so only joystick locomotion is available.
 - Slinger VR
-    - Hands are stuck at the playspace origin.
+    - Controllers are stuck at the playspace origin and don't respond to input.
 - Aperture Hand Lab
     - Hand tracking is unusable due to lacking buttons, and uses Knuckles-style curls instead of the proper hand skeleton.
     - Teleport binding is awkwardly mapped to stick click, and doesn't seem to confirm teleport on release.